Your Complete Website Audit Checklist

 ✔ CTAs Throughout the Site

-• Are CTAs consistent?
+• Are CTAs on every main page?

 • Do they match the reader’s stage?

-• Are they helpful, not aggressive?
+• Are they helpful, and action-focused?

 ✔ Contact Experience